iTwin/bis-schema-validation/schema-validator/README.md

 ﻿# schema-validator

-The BIS Schema Validator is a command-line tool that takes an EC3.x ECSchema and performs the BIS validation rules and outputs the results to a file.
+The BIS Schema Validator is a command-line tool that takes an EC3.x ECSchema and performs the BIS validation rules and outputs the results to a file..

 ## Quick Overview